-Further details are provided in Section 8 of the AMDS Program Guidelines
+Further details, including how we assess complaints, are provided in Section 8 of the AMDS Program Guidelines.

 The AMDS Program is currently open for applications.

-- AMDS Program – Application form for Doctors (Word 730 KB)
+- Application form for Doctors (Word 740 KB)

-- AMDS Service Provider Application Form (Word 731 KB)
+- Application Form for service providers (Word 736 KB)

 Contact us for further information.